nbaertsch/nbaertsch.github.io/_posts/2021-03-15-htb---passage.md

 <br/>
 <img src="../assets/img/htb/medium/Passage/fail2ban.png">
 <br/>
-I got temporarily IP blacklisted while using gobuster to bruteforce dirs.
+I got temporarily IP blacklisted while using gobuster to brute-force directories.
 Looking at the page it is easy to see what happened.

 <br/>
 <img src="../assets/img/htb/medium/Passage/poweredby.png">